Sitefinity/Telerik.Sitefinity.Samples.RealEstate/README.md

-Telerik.Sitefinity.Samples.RealEstate
+Progress.Sitefinity.Samples.RealEstate
 =====================================

 [![Build Status](http://sdk-jenkins-ci.cloudapp.net/buildStatus/icon?job=Telerik.Sitefinity.Samples.RealEstate.CI)](http://sdk-jenkins-ci.cloudapp.net/job/Telerik.Sitefinity.Samples.RealEstate.CI/)

 The Real Estate starter kit is developed for companies in the fields of real estate, tourism, and hospitality.
 Such companies want to effectively showcase their properties, keep information up to date, and present attractive offers.
 This ultimately results in more sales and profits.

 This starter kit provides companies with a head start on their project.
-In addition, the starter kit gives developers a template for adding custom features to Sitefinity.
+In addition, the starter kit gives developers a template for adding custom features to Sitefinity CMS.
 Some of the starter kit's features are:

 * property listing module
 * property search